delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 UserSchema.pre('update', function(next) {...});
 {% endhighlight %}

-You might shrug this off at first, "just declar hooks first", but this rule *does not apply to `save`, `init`, `validate`, or `remove`*.
+You might shrug this off at first, "just declare hooks first", but this rule *does not apply to `save`, `init`, `validate`, or `remove`*.
 The following works just fine:

 {% highlight javascript %}
 // This works.
 Because reasons.